Two Peas #13358

 To create this image, I stepped right into their path about ten feet away as they came around the paddock in a slow trot.
 The camera was ready to shoot and the shutter clicked just as the horses reacted to slow and stop.
 What I was after was a head-on shot with a little twinge of surprise in their pose with ears up.
 Above all, I do not recommend doing this for obvious safety reasons.
 Even if you know horses it can be risky.
 But to get an untypical picture of a mare and foal in motion like this one, that’s what I had to do and it worked.

 This three-month-old foal with knobby knees is my old pal Allegra.
 She’s grown into a beautiful mare in her own right and doesn’t look the same at all.
 Here as a small filly, she’s a rich brown color like her bay mare mother.
-Today, she is a stunning rose roan as she transitions to a gray horse like her father, the white (or gray) stallion who has appeared in calendars and magazines many times.
+Today, she is a stunning rose roan as she transitions to a gray horse like her father, the white (or gray) stallion who I’ve photographed many times.
+Those pictures have appeared in calendars and magazines many times.

 Would you like to see her pure Arabian horse parents?
-They’re here in portrait as Affectionate Horses #12396.
+See them here in portrait as Affectionate Horses #12396.

 Up Next: Tea Party #10706